skydoves/landscapist/docs/index.md

 ## Try it in a browser

+**[Open the playground](https://skydoves.github.io/landscapist/demo/)** to use Landscapist without installing anything.
+It is `landscapist-image` compiled to WebAssembly, running in the page.

-The [playground](https://skydoves.github.io/landscapist/demo/) runs `landscapist-image` compiled to WebAssembly.
-Every image size, content scale and plugin combination is a switch, and the readout next to the image is what the loader reported.
-It needs a browser with WebAssembly garbage
+Every image size, content scale and plugin combination is a switch.
+The panel under the image is what the loader reported back, and the panel below that is the Kotlin for whatever you land on, with a button to copy it into your project.

+!!! note "What the browser does differently"

+    There is no disk cache on the web, the decoder hands the whole encoded image to Skia rather than sampling it down, and the zoomable plugin cannot decode a region, so it pans and zooms over the one decoded bitmap.
+The playground says so next to the control each one affects.

-collection: Chrome 119, Firefox 120, Safari 18.2 or newer.
+    It needs a browser with WebAssembly garbage collection: Chrome 119, Firefox 120, Safari 18.2 or newer.

 ## Why Landscapist?